IgniteUI/igniteui-docfx/en/components/grid/grid.md

     <article class="sample-column">
         <div class="tabbar-wrapper">
             <p>The Angular Data Grid is a component for displaying data in a tabular format.
 Modern grids are complex and are usually packed with a large set of features like data selection, excel style filtering, sorting, paging, grouping, templating, column moving, column pinning, exporting to Excel, CSV formats and more. </p>
+            <p>Ignite UI Angular Data Grid covers all of these basic Grid features, but also advanced features like batch editing, state persistence, keyboard navigations and more.
+Ensuring seamless integration with various data sources, our component offers the best performance and scalability, making it ideal for apps handling large datasets or those requiring real-time updates fast.</p>
         </div>
     </article>
     <article class="sample-column">